bem/bem-sdk/packages/naming.entity.parse/README.md

 parse('button__run');
 ```

-This function will return the BemEnityName object with block name `button` and element name `run`.
+This function will return the BemEnityName object with the block name `button` and the element name `run`.

 **Example**: